KevinGoode/baobab/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run 2 servers:
+baobab> ng serve --proxy-config proxy.conf.json baobab/test>  php -S localhost:8000

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding